Prag8855/aab/content/guides/job-notice-period.md

 During your notice period, your employer can make you work, or send you on [garden leave](https://en.wikipedia.org/wiki/Garden_leave) (*bezahlte Freistellung*).
 Garden leave means that you don't go to work work, but you still get paid.[^6] When you are on garden leave, your employer can still call you back to work.[^7]

-If you want to leave sooner, you can negotiate a shorter notice period with your employer.
+**If you want to leave sooner**, you can negotiate a shorter notice period with your employer.
+Your employer can refuse to shorten your notice period.[^15] To shorten your notice period, you must sign an *Aufhebungsvertrag*.
+If you choose a shorter notice period, you usually lose 3 months of [unemployment benefits](/glossary/ALG%20I).[^16]

 ### Unused vacation days